 Labor Reserve.
 In light of the COVID-19 global pandemic, the City and all of its unions reached one-year agreements to extend contract terms through June 30, 2021.
 Such agreements have expired and the City and the unions are in the process of negotiating longer-term bargaining agreements.
-For more information on the current status of the City's labor contracts, see "EXPENDITURES OF THE CITY - Overview of City Employees" herein.

 The Thirtieth Five-Year Plan includes a labor reserve for potential future labor cost increases (the "Labor Reserve").